scilus/nf-neuro/docs/SUBWORKFLOWS.md

 ### Create test cases

-Adding tests to your subworkflow is nearly identical as creating tests for a module.
+Adding tests to your subworkflow is near identical to modules.
 For detailed instructions, please see [here](./MODULE.md#create-test-cases).

+> [!IMPORTANT]
+> Take attention to the `wording` !
+As the section refers to `modules` and `process`, carefully
+> replace them with `subworkflow`, since both concepts boil down to this single descriptor in this
+> specific case.

 ## Lint your code